photos/_storypics/nationalParks425.jpg” vspace=”3″ hspace=”3″ align=”center”>

 The HD format has helped attract larger audiences for these “prestige” productions, and that’s led to bigger budgets for both visuals and sound.

-For sound mixers on mega-docs, the challenge is to create a stereo and 5.1 soundscape that is as evocative and detailed as the images onscreen.
+on mega-docs, the challenge is to create a stereo and 5.1 soundscape that is as evocative and detailed as the images onscreen.

 Working out of Manhattan’s Sound One, re-recording mixer Dominick Tavella has mixed all of Ken Burns’ major documentary series since “Baseball,” including 2009′s acclaimed “The National Parks: America’s Best Idea.”